- Parking Office/General Parking Questions

 Call the Parking Programs Office at 217.403.4700 to report a problem with a parking meter.
 Be prepared to provide the meter location and number.

-How do I obtain a disabled parking permit?
+How do I obtain a disabled parking permit or disability license plates?

 A temporary handicapped placard valid for up to 90 days may be obtained from the City of Urbana Finance Department, located at 400 South Vine Street, Urbana, Illinois 61801, 217.384.2345.

 Permanent placards may be obtained from the Secretary of State’s Office.
-Visit the web site for information regarding eligibility requirements and the application procedure.
-Please note that a physician’s verification of eligibility is required to obtain either a temporary or a permanent placard.
+Visit the website for information regarding eligibility requirements and the application procedure.
+Please note that a physician’s verification of eligibility is required to obtain temporary and permanent disability placards, as well as disability license plates.